 Generally speaking, though, if your car is relatively modern, you should be fine in most driving conditions.

-You Should Put Your Automatic Transmission in Neutral When Stopping
+Myth #4: Should Be in Neutral When Stopping

 The truth is all modern transmissions compensate for this.
 Often with a neutral engagement whenever the vehicle is stationary and the brake pedal is depressed.
 In fact, if you’ve ever driven an automatic vehicle that bumps when you come to a stop, or as you move away from stationary, that is probably an issue with the neutral engagement mechanism.